Overcoming the Modality Gap in Context-Aided Forecasting: Background and Related Work

 \subsection{Multimodal Time Series Datasets}

 Several datasets for context-aided forecasting have been proposed, but ensuring context relevance remains challenging due to low signal-to-noise ratios in naturally available sources.
-One approach leverages domains where timestamped articles are naturally aligned with time series, as in FinMultiTime~\citep{xu2025finmultitime}, MoTime~\citep{zhou2025motime}, and MTBench~\citep{chen2025mtbench}; to reduce input length, some use LLMs to summarize lengthy reports~\citep{liu2024timemmd}.
+One approach leverages domains where timestamped articles are naturally aligned with time series, as in FinMultiTime~\citep{xu2025finmultitime}, MoTime~\citep{zhou2025motime}, and MTBench~\citep{chen2025mtbench}; to reduce input length, some use LLMs to summarize lengthy reports~\citep{liu2024time}.
 A second approach uses LLMs to generate descriptions from numerical patterns in the historical window, as in TGTSF~\citep{xu2024beyond} and TSFragment-600K~\citep{ge2025t2s}.
 Finally, template-based methods convert metadata or summary statistics into text~\citep{wang2025chattime, xu2024beyond, williams2024context}.
 Table~\ref{tab:dataset_comparison_compact} compares these datasets along key dimensions.

 In line with previous work, our approach uses LLMs to generate scenarios aligned with time series windows, leveraging their broad background knowledge to produce diverse and plausible textual context.
 Unlike prior methods that condition only on historical values or restrict the impact of future values to rigid templates, we allow the LLM to be flexible in how it extracts information from both history and future values.
 This enables the LLM to generate context that is both genuinely informative for prediction while still being plausible.
-Furthermore, our approach enables filtering of generating context by comparing forecasting performance with and without it, allowing curation of data instances where context provides complementary predictive signal.
+Aurora is the closest concurrent work on large-scale multimodal pretraining for probabilistic time series forecasting~\citep{woo2026aurora}.
+Our approach is complementary: beyond generating context for training, our generate-then-verify procedure retains evaluation instances only when the generated context improves forecasts over a matched no-context baseline.